JARVIS-Materials-Design/dbdocs/docs/tutorials.md

 vrun.get_bandstructure(kpoints_file_path='KPOINTS')
 ```
-There are many other modules available such as: scanning tunneling microscopy images, solar-cell efficiency, topological spin-
+There are many other [analysis modules](https://github.com/usnistgov/jarvis/tree/master/jarvis/analysis) available such as: scanning tunneling microscopy images, solar-cell efficiency, topological spin-
 orbit spillage, transport properties, phonons, infrared intensities, and its continously expanding.

 ### Developing database

 After generating the results, we can store the metadata in JARVIS-API.
 Please request an account if you haven't made it yet.
-Following the calculation protocal mentioned above, the generated files can be converted to an XML datafile which with the help of
+Following the calculation protocal mentioned above, the generated files can be converted to an [XML datafile](https://github.com/usnistgov/jarvis/blob/master/jarvis/db/vasp_to_xml.py) which with the help of
 an XSD schema can be converted to nice-looking HTML files with the help of XSLT programming and a bit of javascript.

-We alreay provide modules to convert the calculation informato to XML and module to upload data.
+We alreay provide modules to convert the calculation informato to XML and module to [upload data](https://github.com/usnistgov/jarvis/blob/master/jarvis/db/restapi.py).
 An example is give below:

 ``` python hl_lines="3"